seansissman/greenphire/README.md

 During the initial execution a file named `favorite_numbers.db` will be created.
 This file stores the history of the numbers entered as an SQLite database.
 To clear this history, simply delete the file.

+To Do / Additional Notes
+---
+- Requirements included sample output.
+Within this sample output the prompts for the 4th and 5th favorite numbers do not include closing parenthesis `(`.
+Confirm with the client if this is a typo or an actual requirement.
+- Some terminals automatically echo a newline after input is provided with the `input()` function, displaying an extra line between prompts.
+Per the sample output, not all prompts are followed by a blank line.
+Ask client if this is acceptable.